gabriellops/dio-rgp-oop/README.md

 # dio-rgp-oop

-Code challenge on object-oriented programming, where the goal is to understand in practice the four main pillars abstracting an RPG game.
+Code challenge on object-oriented programming, where the goal's to understand in practice the four main pillars abstracting an RPG game.